GraceCampbell/Project-4/README.md

-# Estimating Economic Impact of Hurricanes
+# Client Project: Estimating Economic Impact of Hurricanes
+---

-Purpose:
+# Purpose:

-Assess the economic impact of hurricanes using time series modeling
+**Assess the economic impact of hurricanes using time series modeling**

-Focus:
+>Focus:
 For this project, we decided to look at Hurricane Harvey and Hurricane Rita to carry out our analysis.

 # Team Members